 The financial pitfalls facing a married couple when one spouse requires nursing home care are wide, deep, and surprisingly hidden.
 The emotional pain of a married person’s admission of his or her spouse to a nursing home rivals the painful experience of a spouse’s death.
 Unfortunately, critical financial decisions rush toward the healthier spouse like […]

-This article concludes a two-part series about state and federal law can save a nursing home resident’s spouse from poverty, and how an experienced elder law attorney can help the spouse increase the amount of assets that can be saved from expensive long-term care.
-In first article, we described the Medicare Catastrophic Coverage Act (MCCA) […]
+This article concludes a two-part series about how state and federal law can save a nursing home resident’s spouse from poverty and how an experienced elder law attorney can help the spouse increase the amount of assets protected from expensive long-term care.
+In our first article (Financial Protection When Your Spouse Needs Nursing Home Care […]

 The State of Indiana has published that Indiana nursing home care costs an average of more than $71,000 per year.
 Fortunately, federal law protects most spouses of nursing home residents from impoverishment.
 Here are some Indiana’s spousal impoverishment rule features: The Spousal Impoverishment Protection Law applies for nursing home admissions occurring on or after September […]